zhrt123/diskquota/README.md

 # Notes
 1. Drop database with diskquota enabled.

-If DBA enable monitoring diskquota on a database, there will be a connection to this database from diskquota worker process.
-DBA need to first remove this database from GUC diskquota.monitor_databases , and reload configuration by call `gpstop -u`.
-Then database could be dropped successfully.
+If DBA created diskquota extension in a database, there will be a connection to this database from diskquota worker process.
+DBA need to firstly the drop diskquota extension in this database, and then database could be dropped successfully.

 2. Temp table.